SIMON SANCHEZ HS WASC SELF-STUDY REPORT FOR APRIL 2014 VISIT

 Visit this section to get updates on how we are addressing matters related to keeping Simon Sanchez High School accredited.
 The participation of our community, especially that of students and parents, is crucial to the process.

-We will be deep into our self-study this year.
-A self-study is exactly what it sounds like- a study of the self.
-By means of the Focus on Learning process, we, together with our stakeholders will examine (or study) our program for students.
+Definition of self-study: A self-study is exactly what it sounds like- a study of the self.
+By means of the Focus on Learning process, we, together with our stakeholders examine (or study) our program for students.
 Just as an individual’s self-examination will reveal strengths and weaknesses, our school, by means of the self-study will identify points of pride and areas to improve.

-During the self-study, evidence will be gathered, including student work, in order to evaluate the degree to which our students are achieving.
-Just as an individual’s self-examination will result in that one taking action to correct or improve on some areas, the findings of our self-study will lead to the creation of a schoolwide action plan to address areas our school can improve in.
+During the self-study, we have gathered evidence, including student work and perception data from school community members, in order to evaluate the degree to which our students are achieving.
+Just as an individual’s self-examination will result in that one taking action to correct or improve on some areas, the findings of our self-study will lead to the creation of a schoolwide action plan to address areas our school can improve.

 The Visiting Committee will submit their findings to the Accrediting Commission for Schools and that Commission will grant the appropriate Accreditation Term.
 The following are factors that will determine the term granted: